Vietnam.vn - Nền tảng quảng bá Việt Nam

 People in Quito, Ecuador, light candles to prepare for a power outage on April 16.
 Photo: Al Jazeera

-The drought caused by El Nino has affected production at hydroelectric dams, Ecuador’s main source of electricity, leading the country’s Ministry of Energy to announce nationwide power cuts on April 15.
-The energy crisis has worsened as President Noboa has ordered an investigation into suspected “sabotage” ahead of a security referendum scheduled for April 21.
+The drought caused by El Niño has affected production at hydroelectric dams, Ecuador’s main source of electricity, leading the country’s Energy Ministry to announce nationwide power cuts on April 15.
+The energy crisis has worsened as President Noboa ordered an investigation into suspected “sabotage” ahead of a security referendum scheduled for April 21.

-The Colombian government has announced a temporary halt to electricity exports to Ecuador as the country's hydroelectric plants are running low due to a severe drought.
-The severe drought, linked to the El Nino climate phenomenon, has also led to water shortages affecting 10 million people in the capital Bogota and surrounding areas.
+The Colombian government has announced a temporary halt to electricity exports to Ecuador as the country's hydroelectric plants are near capacity due to a severe drought.
+The severe drought, linked to the El Niño climate phenomenon, has also led to water shortages affecting 10 million people in the capital Bogota and surrounding areas.
 The Colombian measure has also exacerbated the power shortage in Ecuador.

-Colombia’s reservoirs are currently at 29.8% capacity, close to the critically low 27%, according to the national grid operator XM.
-Forecasts say rains are expected soon to ease the drought and high temperatures that led to hundreds of forest fires in the country earlier this year.
+Colombia’s reservoirs are at 29.8% capacity, close to the critically low 27%, according to the national grid operator XM.
+Forecasts say rains are expected soon to ease the drought and high temperatures that led to hundreds of wildfires in the country earlier this year.

 Source